Clever/policies/european-privacy-notice.md

 European Privacy Notice
 =======================

+Effective Date: June 30, 2022

 This European Privacy Notice (“European Notice”) supplements the Clever [Privacy Policy](/trust/privacy/policy/) and applies to the information we collect and process about individuals located in the European Economic Area, Switzerland or the United Kingdom (collectively “Europe”).

 This European Notice provides additional information about how we collect and use your personal data and the rights you have under European data protection laws, like the General Data Protection Regulation ("GDPR"), when we process personal data about you as a controller.
 A "controller" is a term used in the GDPR to describe the legal entity that decides how and why your personal data is processed and is distinguished from a "processor", who is only permitted to personal data under the instruction of a controller.

 Like our general Privacy Policy, this European Notice applies to personal data we collect when you use our Services or otherwise interact with Clever (for example, through our Website).
-If you see a capitalized term that we have not defined in this European Notice, you can find its meaning in our general Privacy Policy.
+If you see a capitalized term that we have not defined in this European Notice, you can find its meaning in our general [Privacy Policy.](/trust/privacy/policy)

 **A note about Clever as a processor.** In general, we provide our Services to Schools.
 As a result, for much of the personal data we process through the Services, including Student Data, we act as a processor on behalf of a School and process personal data for the purposes of providing the Services specified in our agreement with the School.
 This means it is primarily our School customer, as the controller of your personal data, that controls what personal data we collect through the Services and how we use your data.
 If you have a question or would like to exercise any of your privacy rights in relation to personal data we process as a processor, please contact the relevant School directly. **This European Notice does not describe our practices with regard to personal data we process as a processor.**